evanthegrayt/cdc/README.md

 on the fly; nothing is hard-coded.
 Hit `return` after typing the directory name to change to that directory.

-You *can* append subdirectories, and it will work; however, this is an experimental feature, and I don't have tab-completion working for this yet (any help with [the issue](https://github.com/evanthegrayt/cdc/issues/2) would be greatly appreciated).
+Typing `cdc -P <TAB>` will list the configured parent directories from `CDC_DIRS` by name.
+For example, if `CDC_DIRS` includes `/Users/evanthegrayt/repo_dir`, then `cdc -P repo_dir` will change to `/Users/evanthegrayt/repo_dir` instead of a repository inside it.

+You can append subdirectories, and tab-completion will continue listing directories under the selected match.
 For example:

 ```sh
 cdc repo/bin